Royce Lewis Player Props: Twins vs. Tigers

-After batting .306 with a walk and three RBI in his past 10 games, Royce Lewis and the Minnesota Twins take on the Detroit Tigers (who will hand the ball to Joey Wentz) at 2:10 PM ET on Saturday.
+After going 0-for-2 in his last game, Royce Lewis and the Minnesota Twins face the Detroit Tigers (who will start Reese Olson) at 2:10 PM ET on Sunday.

-He had a hitless showing in his last game (0-for-3) against the Tigers.
+In his most recent game he had a hitless performance (0-for-2) against the Tigers.

 Royce Lewis Game Info & Props vs. the Tigers